 Getting to the Pentagon

-There is no public parking at the Pentagon.
-Visitors may park at the Pentagon City Mall and walk to the entrance through a pedestrian tunnel.
-If you are not familiar with the area, it is confusing, so be sure to leave plenty of time to find your way to the Visitor Center.
+There is no public parking at the Pentagon, but visitors may park at the Pentagon City Mall and walk to the entrance through a pedestrian tunnel.
+If you are not familiar with the area, it can be confusing, so be sure to leave plenty of time to find your way to the Visitor Center.

 The tunnel is located across the street from Macy’s on the far side of the Reserved Parking Lot.
 Once through the tunnel, walk to the right until you see signs for the Metro Station and the Visitor Center.
 (When leaving, note that the tunnel is at the far end of parking Lane 7).
-You must bring a photo ID and your confirmation letter.

 Major Points of Interest on the Pentagon Tour

-- The Hall of Heroes - includes the names of all the recipients of the Medal of Honor, the highest military decoration awarded by the United States government
+- The Hall of Heroes: includes the names of all the recipients of the Medal of Honor, the highest military decoration awarded by the United States government.

-- Overlord Embroidery – 34 tapestries created by Sandra Lawrence depict the story of the Allied invasion of Normandy on June 6, 1944
+- Overlord Embroidery: 34 tapestries created by Sandra Lawrence depict the story of the Allied invasion of Normandy on June 6, 1944.

-- POW-MIA Corridor – the exhibit recognizes United States military personnel taken as prisoners of war (POWs) or listed as missing in action (MIA)
+- POW-MIA Corridor: the exhibit recognizes United States military personnel taken as prisoners of war (POWs) or listed as missing in action (MIA).

-- 9/11 Memorial Quilts - project initiated by Jeannie Ammermann to honor those killed on September 11, 2001 evolved into a multi-quilt project that drew volunteer quilters from all parts of the U.S.
+- 9/11 Memorial Quilts: project initiated by Jeannie Ammermann to honor those killed on September 11, 2001 evolved into a multi-quilt project that drew volunteer quilters from all parts of the U.S.

-- Pentagon Center Courtyard – 5.5 acres of outdoor space in the interior of the building includes food concessions and casual seating areas
+- Pentagon Center Courtyard: 5.5 acres of outdoor space in the interior of the building includes food concessions and casual seating areas.

 - Be sure to visit the Pentagon Memorial after your guided tour of the Pentagon.
 It won't be included in your tour.

 - Enjoy a casual lunch at the Pentagon City Mall before or after your tour.
 The mall has one of the nicest food courts in the area and more than 170 specialty shops.